Kate-Hooker/Kate-Hooker/README.md

 [Forragers Map](https://github.com/Kate-Hooker/Forragers-map) 24 hour agile project using a new tech stack and a map API to create an app that could benefit society in some way.
 Uses leaflet, knex, vanilla javascript and a database to allow users to share their favourite forraging spots.

 [Monsta-Hunterz Trading Cards](https://github.com/mako-2023/Monsta-Hunterz) 24 hour agile project - challenge was to create a fun piece of coded software incorporating multiple databases (a database of players, a database of all cards available in the game, and a database of all the cards registered to each players deck) used AI to design all the card details and art.

+### Tutorials
+_I do web tutorials to learn new tech stacks and practise areas that I wanted to revisit after my course:_

+[Postit](https://github.com/Kate-Hooker/postit) is my most recent tutorial project - I want to familiarise myself with Prisma because I like how it universally handles databases.

+### Personal Projects
+_These are often about practising my course materials and slowly expanding on foundational learning:_

+[Packing List](https://github.com/Kate-Hooker/packing-list) is a deployed full stack project I did to practise building APIS and creating, retrieving, updating and deleting data.

+[Blackjack](https://github.com/Kate-Hooker/blackjack/tree/main) was the last project I did before I entered bootcamp.
+I taught myself java and learnt JS during my four week code foundatiom course.
+This was the first self made project I did.

 <!---